 Tuesday, 4:55-7:25 p.m.

 Have you ever done what you thought was the right thing only do find yourself feeling that your right choice left you at a disadvantage?
-This course uses a case-study approach to reflect on issues in bioethics and contemporary life.
-Examples include such cases as that of Erin Brockovich, whose routine work in a law office led to the discovery of injustices suffered by citizens in a California city; a family who wanted to remove their daughter from life support, after years in a persistent vegetative state, only to become the focus of a legal controversy that reached the Supreme Court; the research project in which for 40 years U.S. Public Health Service researchers deprived 600 black men with syphilis of their right to health care; the Reagan administration's denial of the HIV epidemic in the U.S.; and the U.S. Department of Agriculture recommendations about nutrition that resulted from an intensely partisan process and deal-making.
-During the course we use movies, books, articles, and self-study as vehicles for reflection about the personal values that one can employ for decision-making and for exploration of personal and medical ethics.
+Do you ever wonder why others do the things they do and what drives them to do it?
+This course takes a case-study approach to reflect on issues in bioethics and contemporary life.
+It employs multimedia as a vehicle to explore cases such as that of Erin Brockovich, whose work in a law office led to the discovery of injustices suffered by citizens in a California city; a family that wanted to remove its daughter from life support, after years in a persistent vegetative state, only to become the focus of a legal controversy that reached the Supreme Court; the research project where for 40 years U.S. Public Health Service researchers deprived 600 Black men with syphilis of their right to health care; the Reagan administration's denial of the HIV epidemic in the U.S.; and the U.S. Department of Agriculture recommendations about nutrition that resulted from an intensely partisan process and deal-making.
+The course uses movies, books, articles, and self-study as vehicles for reflection about the personal values that one can employ for decision-making and for exploration of ethical dilemmas posed in our daily lives.

-FREDERICK G. MORE is Professor in the Department of Epidemiology and Health Promotion and the Department of Pediatric Dentistry in the NYU College of Dentistry.
-While formerly associate dean for academic affairs there, he developed and implemented the present dental curriculum.
-Prior to his faculty appointment at NYU, he was on the faculty of the University of Michigan.
-At present, he teaches courses in ethics in each year of the dentistry curriculum, a bioethics course for graduate students in clinical research, and bioethical issues in children's health for residents in pediatric dentistry.
-Dr. More has served on the NYU Committee on the Use of Human Subjects in Research Activities and is currently on the NYU School of Medicine Institutional Review Board Associates.
+Frederick G. More is Professor in the Department of Epidemiology and Health Promotion and the Department of Pediatric Dentistry in the NYU College of Dentistry.
+He was formerly associate dean for academic affairs in the College, where he developed and implemented the present dental curriculum.
+He now teaches courses in ethics in each year of the dentistry curriculum, bioethics courses for graduate students in clinical research, and bioethical issues in children's health for residents in pediatric dentistry.
+Dr. More serves on the NYU School of Medicine Institutional Board of Research Associates.

 Charity, Philanthropy, and the Nonprofit Sector